The Istanbul Convention on Preventing and Combating Violence Against Women and Domestic Violence entered into force on 1 July.

 The Group of Experts on Action towards Violence in opposition to Women and Domestic Violence (GREVIO) is the independent professional body accountable for tracking the implementation of the Istanbul Convention.

-In instances where movement is needed to save you a severe, large, or persistent pattern of any acts of violence, including by way of the conference, GREVIO may initiate a special inquiry method.
+In instances where movement is needed to save you from a severe, large, or persistent pattern of any acts of violence, including by way of the conference, GREVIO may initiate a special inquiry method.
 It can also undertake, where suitable, fashionable suggestions on subject matters and concepts of the convention.

 What it means